SPURonWA grant round 2 guidelines

 The SPURonWA grant program is a competitive grant with the aim of supporting individuals and businesses to develop innovative products and services.
 To qualify, you need to be based in Western Australia (WA) and your idea must have a strong location information component.

-Round 1 of the SPURonWA grant call for applications closed on Friday 11 November 2016.
+Round 2 of the SPURonWA grant call for applications opens on

 - improve government service delivery to benefit the community,

 - create and grow successful local business enterprise to develop a stronger WA economy,

 - reduce operating costs of government and industry.